AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 ## A probability gap becomes a certified radius

-The 20 dots above illustrate a Gaussian cloud; their visible frequencies are not probability estimates for certification.
+The 20 dots above illustrate a Gaussian cloud.
+Their visible frequencies are not probability estimates for certification.
 For the idealized calculation below, assume the exact class probabilities admit the bounds $p_A=0.80$ and
 $p_B=0.10$.
 A finite-sample certificate will replace those assumed bounds with